 If Jesus had been a “good Christian”—like those two guys at our door—he would have avoided the temple altogether that day just to make a point, similar to how “good Christians” in our day hide themselves in their basement on Halloween night with the lights off. (“That’ll show the world!”)
 But no, Jesus was right there at the temple in the thick of things on Hanukkah.
 And he was perfect 365 days a year.

 Previously at the Feast of Tabernacles, Jesus declared himself to be the light of the world (John 8:12, 9:5), fulfilling everything the Feast of Tabernacles had ever pointed to.
 And here he is now at the Feast of Dedication, this time answering questions put to him about his identity and pointing to his own miracles to back up those claims (John 10:25, 32, 38).
-Jesus didn’t subvert the extra-biblical holiday, he leveraged it.
+Jesus didn’t subvert or avoid the extra-biblical holiday, he leveraged it.

-If a certain military victory can be celebrated by God’s covenant people without divine penalty, how much more the prophesied entry of God’s Son into the world on that first Christmas?
+Now, if a certain military victory can be celebrated by God’s covenant people without divine penalty, how much more the prophesied entry of God’s Son into the world on that first Christmas?
 After all, he came to win humanity’s ultimate victory over sin and death, an event for which Paul told Gentile Christians, “Let us keep the feast” (1 Cor 5:8), even though that feast had already been rendered legally non-binding by the New Covenant (Heb 8:13).
 Paul knew there was abiding value in annualizing God’s mighty acts of deliverance in salvation history.

 The conscience, then, is unbound on such matters.
 It’s no longer an issue of right and wrong, but one of wisdom.
 One of winsomeness.
 One of preference.
 One of cultural connection and instruction.
 In the end, it’s adiaphora.